Preparing for Back to School with Social Emotional Brain Building

 How the many aspects of social emotional brain building affect a child’s academic success.

 When a parent thinks about “back to school”, thoughts probably turn to new backpacks, notebooks and sneakers.
 Academic questions likely come to mind too.
 After all, isn’t that mainly what school is all about?
 Well, yes, mainly.
-But a child’s back to school tool box needs to have social emotional skills too, as the ability to perceive, adapt, attend and self-regulate is key to effective learning and social integration.
+But a child’s back-to-school tool box needs to have social-emotional skills too, as the ability to perceive, adapt, attend and self-regulate is key to effective learning and social integration.
 And let’s not forget about executive function, mindfulness and self-awareness.
 Let’s take a closer look at each of these to make sure you can check them off your child’s back-to-school “to do” list.

 Social Brain Building